Gamepr023/cse15l-lab-reports/Week_1_Lab_Report.md

 ```

 You have successfully connected to the UCSD CSE 15L course-specific account, and all commands will be run on the CSE Server.

+Try different commands like:

+- `cd` - Change the directory to another path
+- `pwd` - Print working directory and displays current path
+- `ls` - Prints all files and folders in a path
+- `cat` - Prints contents of all files in a path